 A reliable, quality driver can be a huge boon to a golfer’s toolkit.
 Finding a model that does the job you want it to do as a senior is certainly possible with some research.

-Senior golfers can play any driver successfully, but they often seek out lightweight drivers with good forgiveness.
+Senior golfers can play any driver successfully, but they often seek out lightweight drivers with good forgiveness and possibly a draw bias.
 Because seniors tend to have a slower swing speed, they will usually play a more flexible shaft as well.

 The best way to find a driver that you do really well with is to simply try it.
 Buying it off-the-rack is fine, but if possible, we recommend a fitting so that you understand what your best configuration is.